info201a-w21/project-jyun19980812/README.md

 2. What are the factors that lead adolescents and juveniles to commit these crimes?

-3. Which state or region of the U.S. does juvenile crime seem most prevelant?
+3. Which state or region of the U.S. does juvenile crime seem most prevalent?

 We strongly suggest that you complete this section first, discussing what you might want to learn, then move forward with the data discovery process.